Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Proof of concept for future synchrotron analysis

 \section{Proof of concept for future synchrotron analysis}

-As shown in Sect.~\ref{sec:syncmodeling}, in the case of the modeling of the Galactic synchrotron emission the relativistic electron density distribution and the GMF have significant contributions both in intensity and polarization.
-Therefore, they need to be constrained simultaneously.
-Furthermore, at low frequency where the synchrotron emission is dominant there is also significant contributions in intensity from other Galactic emissions like free-free and the Anomalous Microwave Emission (AME).
-As a consequence, it is difficult to find a frequency fully dominated by synchrotron emission.
-The spectral index of the Galactic synchrotron emission, when not fixed, is also often constrained simultaneously with the Galactic relativistic electron density and the GMF.
-All this complexity will reflect in terms of degeneracy between best-fit parameters when using maximum-likelihood methods to reconstruct the GMF from the Galactic synchrotron emission.
+As discussed in Sect.~\ref{sec:syncmodeling} for the case of the synchrotron emission, the matter density distribution and the GMF are deeply intertwined.
+Therefore, they have to be constrained simultaneously along with the synchrotron emission spectral index.
 Here, relying on simulations, we investigate in a toy model if we can safely use the constraints obtained on the geometry of the GMF from the Galactic thermal dust emission analysis to help the fit of the Galactic synchrotron emission maps.

 We assume a relatively simple density distribution for the Galactic relativistic electrons.
-We adopt the same four-arm density distribution model as the one used to produce the \texttt{S2} thermal dust simulations.
-However, as we expect relativistic electron distribution to be more peaked towards the Galactic center, we divide the scaling parameters by a factor of two.
+As the density distribution of the relativistic electron is expected to be smoother than the dust density distribution, for instance, due to the diffusion mechanism, we adopt the same exponential disk model as the one used to produce the \texttt{S1} thermal dust simulations.
+We adopted the most used values for the two scale lengths of the model $(\rho_0,\,z_0) = (8.0,\,1.0)$ kpc in the case of synchrotron emission.
 We then produce, directly at $N_{\rm{side}} = 64$, the intensity and polarization maps of the synchrotron emission at a reference frequency according to Eqs.~\ref{eq:SYNCEMISSION}.
-We consider two cases in terms of the GMF distribution.
+We consider two cases in terms of the GMF model parameters.
 In the first one, we use the input parameter of the GMF given in Table~\ref{tab:paramVal}, and in the second, the best-fit parameters from the fit of the thermal dust emission discussed in Sect.~\ref{sec:reconstructionGMF}.
-We use the GMF reconstruction from case B, where the incorrect dust density distribution model was used, which it is more likely to correspond to what we would obtain in the case of real data sets and produces the worst reconstruction of the GMF geometrical structure.
+We use the GMF reconstruction from case B, where the incorrect dust density distribution model was used, which it is more likely to correspond to what we would obtain in the case of real data sets and produces the worst reconstruction of the GMF geometrical structure of Sect.~\ref{sec:reconstructionGMF}.